kaustubhraut-07/kubernate-eks-commands/eks-installtion.md

 # Setuping the EKS Cluster with the help of command

-## Before executing this command make sure you have installed all the necessary things like kubectl, eksctl, awscli.
+## Before executing this command make sure you have installed all the necessary things like kubectl, eksctl, awscli, helm.

 ## Install EKS